cmoesgaard/curl/docs/CODE_REVIEW.md

 ## Does it look portable enough?

-curl runs "everywhere".
+carl runs "everywhere".
 Does the code take a reasonable stance and enough precautions to be possible to build and run on most platforms?

 Remember that we live by C89 restrictions.